Director of Forest Landscape Restoration

 No car of their own.
 Covered in mud.
-With the COVID pandemic limiting people’s ability to work, and people losing jobs in the surrounding community, Alex and a committed team of Eden diehards found themselves at a remote police station loading 800 seedlings onto a trailer, all in the effort to create a handful of jobs in the midst of a global crisis.
+With the COVID pandemic limiting people's ability to work and people losing jobs in the surrounding community, Alex and a committed team of Eden diehards found themselves at a remote police station loading 800 seedlings onto a trailer, all in the effort to create a handful of jobs in the midst of a global crisis.
 Because this team had one goal - to employ people to plant trees - and at Eden, no matter the circumstances, you find a way to get the work done.

 In every country she works in, Alex identifies leadership potential and skills in non-traditional places and then offers people the opportunity to ignite their passion and capacity to change their landscape for the better.
-She has found that educational background or current occupation are not as important as an unwavering commitment to apply local knowledge to develop local solutions.
+She has found that educational background or current occupation is not as important as an unwavering commitment to apply local knowledge to develop local solutions.
 This is how Alex turns a seed of opportunity into a forest and a community full of jobs.

 "Every task everyone is doing is pushing towards getting one person to put one tree in the ground," Alex says.
 "That's all we're trying to do — times a million.
 Every person honors the work of everybody else.
 We all understand we're moving towards a goal together.
 Seeing that look in people's eyes when they realize we actually do what we say we do and that it actually works — when it hits people, it's really cool."Alex Kinzer